Explainer

 Are there accountability measures in the programs?

 But private-school-tuition programs vary widely in the degree of transparency and accountability they require of private schools.
-Schools are under no obligation to participate in the programs and some don’t out of a desire to avoid public regulations.
+Private schools are under no obligation to participate in the tuition programs and some don’t out of a desire to avoid public regulations.
 Schools that do participate may admit students selectively.

 Some programs—including voucher systems in Indiana, Louisiana and Washington, D.C.—require that students take the same state standardized test as their public-school peers, allowing for comparisons among those using vouchers and those remaining in the public system.